dkioroglou/fresfolio/docs/omilayers.rst

 |br|

-this way the user have the option to directly render the default layer or select a different layer to render.
+this way the user has the option to directly render the default layer or select a different layer to render.

 Create new layers